The imprints of massive neutrinos on the three-point correlation function of large-scale structures: Results

-For $Q$, considering all the triangles we can instead identify at least three regions showing the highest detectabilities: the one associated with squeezed and folded shapes, the isosceles triangles with shape transitioning from squeezed to equilateral (with $s_{13}/s_{23} \approx 1$), and the region of right-angled triangles discussed above.
-The fact that this latter region is detectable in $Q$, but not particularly in $\zeta$, can be attributed to the flattening noticed on the single-scale $Q$ caused by an increase in $M_\nu$.
-Indeed, one of the consequences of this flattening is the increase in detectability around $\theta \approx \pi/2$, i.e., in correspondence with right-angled triangles.
-The feature present for $s_{13}/s_{23} \approx 1$ is mainly produced by small-intermediate scales, while the neutrino signature on right-angled triangles is present on both small-intermediate and large scales.
-The reduced 3PCF on elongated triangles is impacted by $M_\nu$ with an opposite trend with scale compared with the connected 3PCF: indeed, moving from the smallest to the largest scales, the signal concentrates on folded triangles and decreases for squeezed ones.
+For $Q$, considering all the triangles, we can instead identify at least three regions showing the highest detectabilities: the region associated with squeezed and folded shapes, the isosceles triangles with shape transitioning from squeezed to equilateral (with $s_{13}/s_{23} \approx 1$), and the region of right-angled triangles discussed above.
+The fact that this latter region is detectable in $Q$, but not particularly in $\zeta$, can be attributed to the flattening noted on the single-scale $Q$ caused by an increase in $M_\nu$.
+One of the consequences of this flattening indeed is the increase in detectability around $\theta \approx \pi/2$, that is, in correspondence with right-angled triangles.
+The feature present for $s_{13}/s_{23} \approx 1$ is mainly produced by small to intermediate scales, while the neutrino signature on right-angled triangles is present on small to intermediate and large scales.
+The reduced 3PCF on elongated triangles is affected by $M_\nu$, with an opposite trend with scale compared with the connected 3PCF: indeed, moving from the smallest to the largest scales, the signal concentrates on folded triangles and decreases for squeezed ones.